longyan97/ARMOUR/README.md

 ### 📦 Installation

-You can either install the prebuilt APK or build the project from source:
+You can either install the prebuilt APK or build the project from source.

 #### 🔹 Option 1: Install Prebuilt APK
 Download and install the APK from the [Releases page](https://github.com/longyan97/ARMOUR/releases/tag/v1.0).